 In precisely the same way you would treat your animal, take flower essences to help heal your own grief.
 Animals often “mirror” our own emotional feelings, so don’t be surprised if the essences you need are exactly the same as your animal’s.

-Take 2 drops from your chosen essence and mix it with 30mls (1 oz) of spring water in a treatment bottle.
+Take 2 drops from your chosen essence and mix it with spring water in a 30 ml (1 oz) treatment bottle.
 Shake vigorously and give 4 drops from this bottle to your animal 4 times a day.
 Imagine this beautiful life force energy as an uplifting energy hug.

 “If having a soul means being able to feel love and loyalty and gratitude, then animals are better off than a lot of humans.”